Pierre-Henri Wicomb: Work in film and television

 Wicomb has composed music for a variety of film and television productions, ranging from thrillers and animation to experimental cinema.
 His film scores employ minimalist textures, unconventional instrumentations, and electronic soundscapes.
-One of his most recognized works is the original score for the Canal+ series Spinners, which became the first South African television series to premiere at Canneseries.
-The series, produced in collaboration with Showmax and French broadcasters, was praised for its innovative storytelling and dynamic musical score.
+He composed the original score for the Canal+ series Spinners, which became the first South African television series to premiere at Canneseries.
+The series was produced in collaboration with Showmax and French broadcasters.

 Wicomb also composed the soundtrack for Walt Disney's animated anthology Kizazi Moto: Generation Fire, an Afro-futurist series featuring short films from African creators.
-The project received widespread acclaim and won an Annie Award for its representation of African futurism in animation.
-Wicomb's score contributed to the anthology's sonic landscape, blending electronic elements with African musical traditions.
+The project won an Annie Award for its representation of African futurism in animation.

-His work on the South African eco-horror film Gaia (2021), directed by Jaco Bouwer and produced by XYZ Films and KykNet, was widely praised.
+He composed the score for the South African eco-horror film Gaia (2021), directed by Jaco Bouwer and produced by XYZ Films and KykNet.
 The film premiered at the South by Southwest (SXSW) Film Festival, where its atmospheric sound design was noted as a key element in building tension.
 Critics highlighted Wicomb's use of organic sounds, which mirrored the film's environmental horror themes.
 The Guardian described Gaia as a "chilling South African eco-horror that takes the fun out of fungi," drawing attention to its unsettling score and sound design.
-For his work on *Gaia*, Wicomb received a South African Film and Television Award (SAFTA) for Best Original Soundtrack.
+For his work on Gaia, Wicomb received a South African Film and Television Award (SAFTA) for Best Original Soundtrack.

 Theatre composition

-Wicomb composed the incidental music for the South African play *Samsa-masjien*, written by Willem Anker and directed by Jaco Bouwer.
-The production premiered at the Klein Karoo Nasionale Kunstefees (KKNK) in 2012 and dealt with themes of aging and transformation.
-The production won awards for Best Script, Best Actor, Best Set Design, Best Director, and Best Original Score and Sound Design, at the Fleur du Cap Theatre Awards.
+Wicomb composed the incidental music for the South African play Samsa-masjien, written by Willem Anker and directed by Jaco Bouwer.
+The production premiered at the Klein Karoo Nasionale Kunstefees (KKNK) in 2012 and dealt with themes of ageing and transformation.
+The production won awards for Best Script, Best Actor, Best Set Design, Best Director, and Best Original Score and Sound Design at the Fleur du Cap Theatre Awards.
 The play received four Kanna Awards, including the Herrie Prize for Mind-Shifting Work.
 The play was published in 2015 by Protea Boekhuis, accompanied by a CD featuring Wicomb's original soundtrack.